02.06.26

-When shopping for a phone plan, you have a bunch of details and choices to sort through.
-It helps to know how a cell phone plan works before you make any decisions, so you can select a phone plan that fits your needs.
+When shopping for a phone plan, you have a bunch of details and choices to sort through, and it helps to know how a cell phone plan works before you make any decisions.

-A phone plan lets you use a carrier’s network to call, text and connect to the internet when you’re away from Wi-Fi.
-When you sign up for a plan, you’ll get a physical SIM card or a code to activate an eSIM.
-That SIM then identifies your phone and the plan you’re on to carriers so they’ll grant access to the services you pay for.
+When you select a phone plan, you choose how much of these components you want and then balance that against how much you want to pay.
+You'll get a physical SIM card or a code to activate an eSIM.
+The SIM is what identifies your phone and the plan you’re on to carriers so they’ll grant access to the services you pay for.

-The two basic types of phone plans are postpaid and prepaid.
+The two basic types of phone plans are postpaid, where you use services and then pay at the end of the billing cycle, and prepaid, where you pay up front and get service for a set time.
 Each has implications for your budget, credit, and the services and perks to expect.

 A postpaid phone plan is a contract you enter for a specific length of time, often 24 or 36 months.
 You agree to pay, and the carrier agrees to provide access and services.
 Here’s how it works:

-With prepaid plans, you don’t have a contract because you’re paying up front.
+A prepaid phone plan is a phone plan that gives you service after you pay for it upfront.
+With prepaid phone plans, you don’t have a contract, as the service is only given once paid, reducing a provider's inherent risk with customers who may not be able to pay down the line like in a traditional, postpaid plan.
 That means there’s no credit check, either, because you’re not entering into a contract that requires paying over time.
 Here’s how it works:

 Family plans or group plans are essentially multi-line discounts.
 A carrier may give you a lower per-line price when you sign up for several lines, or it might offer something like “fourth line free.”
 Family plans are more common with postpaid carriers, but you’ll find some from prepaid as well.